 As you bask in the sun or float in the sun you can watch the sailboats fly by and see all of Sibenik.
 It’s a bit of a walk but still not far (15-20 minutes) from the centre and you get to walk along the promenade to get there.

-See Sibenik from the water
+See Sibenik from the water (and below)

 Get to see the hidden areas of Sibenik that most visitors don’t get to see.
 Paddle out into the water for a morning or sunset kayaking session to see the UNESCO walls of St. Nicholas Fortress, float down the St. Anthony Channel, explore a historic church and see a Game of Thrones shooting location all in one tour.